AstarNetwork/astar-docs/docs/EVM/first-contract/metamask.md

 sidebar_position: 3
 ---

-# Configure Metamask
+# Configure MetaMask

-## Add Network to your Metamask
+## Add Network to MetaMask

-It's easy to configure your Metamask to interact with Astar/Shiden network family.
-Open Metamask, click network tab, and click the Custom RPC.
-In the screen shown, please enter the necessary information as follows:
+It's easy to configure MetaMask to interact with the Astar/Shiden network family.
+To do so, open MetaMask, click the Network tab, and click Custom RPC.
+In the screen shown, please enter the information shown below:

 | Properties                    | Network Details                |
 | ----------------------------- | ------------------------------ |